Call of Duty: Call of Duty: Modern Warfare II

 Activision confirmed a sequel to the 2019 Modern Warfare game on February 11, 2022, to be developed by Infinity Ward.
 The game's logo and title was revealed on April 28, 2022.
-During Activision's 'Call Of Duty NEXT' broadcast on September 15, 2022, the game's multiplayer was fully revealed, along with details on the next version of Warzone and a mobile version of Warzone, both set to launch slightly after MWII's launch.
+During Activision's 'Call of Duty NEXT' broadcast on September 15, 2022, the game's multiplayer was fully revealed, along with details on the next version of Warzone and a mobile version of Warzone, both set to launch slightly after Modern Warfare II's launch.

 Call of Duty: Modern Warfare II was released on October 28, with Campaign Early Access for pre-orders on October 20.